Come join us in Memphis for an extraordinary weekend of barbecue. Highlights include:

 If you want to bring family or friends there is plenty for them to do in Memphis.
 Heck you might want to come in early or stick around a few days and visit Elvis’ Graceland mansion, the National Civil Rights Museum at the Lorraine Motel where Martin Luther King was shot, the Stax Museum of American Soul Music, Sun Studio, Bass Pro at the Pyramid of Memphis, Mississippi riverboat tours, and so much more that can be found on the Memphis Travel website here.

-Here’s an article about Memphis from National Geographic.
+Read more about Memphis in this article from National Geographic.

 Thrillist ranked Memphis as one of the best cities for bar hopping: